 After a while, these new suspected fraud orders start showing up in our “Stuck Orders” Report, and I needed a way to tell that report the reason these orders were stuck.
 Clearly the ERPOrderSender Class was no longer the right place to house the “Are you a suspected fraud order” code.

 OOP is great.
-It allows us to think in turns of system behavior.
+It allows us to think in terms of system behavior.
 This makes our system easier to talk about in natural language.
 Which is just more fun – and makes our lives easier.